 Sets the de-interlacing method for the pre-blended fields.

-All of Final Cut Pro’s field-based effects need to be rendered for an accurate preview.
-At zoom values below 100%, the FCP desktop preview only shows the lower field of an interlaced video frame and pre-rendered effects use this scaled down, single-field image to preview before rendering.
+De-interlace effects need to be rendered for an accurate preview.
+At zoom values below 100%, Final Cut Pro's desktop previews only show the lower field of interlaced video, pre-rendered effects use this scaled down, single-field image to preview before rendering.